 When Serling’s budget for the series tightened in the fifth and final season, he decided on an unusual cost-cutting measure: the writer paid $10,000 (by some accounts, $25,000) for the rights to broadcast An Occurrence at Owl Creek Bridge, a French short based on the Ambrose Bierce story about a Confederate sympathizer who escapes the hangman’s noose at the end of the Civil War.
-No dubbing was needed: the short was virtually silent, and its haunting cinematography was a perfect fit for the show.
+No dubbing was needed; the short was virtually silent, and its haunting cinematography was a perfect fit for the show.
 The year prior, it had won an Oscar for Best Short Subject.
 Bierce’s story was also adapted into an episode of the other popular anthology of the day, Alfred Hitchcock Presents, marking the only time the two series used the same source material.

 Director Richard Donner still had his feature career in front of him (Lethal Weapon, Superman: The Movie) when he worked on “Nightmare at 20,000 Feet,” about a man (William Shatner) getting on a plane after recovering from a nervous breakdown.
-Inevitably, Shatner wigs out when he sees a gremlin on the wing tearing the guts out of the engine, and is unable to convince his wife or attendants of the danger.
+Inevitably, Shatner freaks out when he sees a gremlin on the wing tearing the guts out of the engine, and is unable to convince his wife or attendants of the danger.

-The episode was shot in an empty water tank, with the plane roughly thirty feet off the ground.
+The episode was shot in an empty water tank, with the plane roughly 30 feet off the ground.
 Produced in the show’s typical hurried pace of three days, Shatner and actor Edd Byrnes decided to add to Donner’s stress by staging a mock fight on the wing.
 As Donner looked on, the two grappled before throwing a Shatner-sized dummy that crashed to the concrete below.
 The director was horrified, but later joked his first thought was that they’d have to reshoot with another actor.
 (Serling himself didn’t fare as well with another “Nightmare”-related prank.
 He once stuck a picture of the monster on writer Richard Matheson’s window seat; the propellers blew it off before Matheson could see it.)